No hardware problem Nvidia says

 Microsoft hacked in the Balkans Mobile phone brings down Slovenian Plane Hello Slovenia - London Calling

-Recently we've seen a new trend in flames sent to Vulture Central.
-Namely, that people are trying to become Flame of the Week - often telling us about in the same email.
+We occasionally see new trends in flames sent to Vulture Central.
+For the first-half of 2001, we've seen people trying to become Flame of the Week - often telling us about in the same email.
 Rarely do these "flames" make it past even the most cursory glance, although some creative efforts will find their way into Readers' Letters.
 This doesn't stop 'em coming though.

 Did you know that 'Xmas' was offensive to some Christians?
 Granted it does look a little ugly, but it comes in handy for headlines, where space is at a premium.
 Our anonymous correspondent says we should look to the coveted AP style guide, which we have no intention of doing, as we covet neither this guide nor our neighbour's ass.